-- 1. Shuffle the Fact Check Cards for the lesson. - 2.
-Model the fact strategy with the manipulatives. - 3.
-Practice all the facts using the Build, Write, Say method. - 4.
-Use lesson-specific vocabulary (when applicable). - 5.
-Can your student teach back all the facts from the lesson?
+- 1. Select the key fact to be learned and its companion fact.
+(Key facts and companion facts are identified in each lesson.) - 2.
+Model the key fact using the lesson strategy. - 3.
+Model the companion fact using the Commutative Property. - 4.
+Practice all the facts using the Build, Write, Say method. - 5.
+Use lesson-specific vocabulary (when applicable). - 6.
+Have your student teach back all the facts from the lesson. - Take a break before continuing to Session B.